YufeiZhang2/AIP-A3/README.md

 ### Installation

-Make sure you have installed all of the following pre-requisites on your development machine:

 • Clone this repository into a specified folder on your local machine

-• Run `npm install` in the root folder of your local repository to install node_modules for back-end development
+• Run `npm install` in the root folder of your local repository to install dependencies for back-end development

 • `cd .\GoldenTimeCinema-angular\` to change directory to front-end directory of Angular

-• Run `npm install` to install node_modules for front-end development
+• Run `npm install` to install dependencies for front-end development

+• To update these packages of dependencies, run `npm update` in the either directories as specified above

 ## Principles of code style